BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Basic microservice concepts

 Everyone knows what a microservice is at the architecture level: a unit of network-connected functionality that can be deployed in an agile way and composed into applications as needed.
-In development terms, though, a microservice is, first and foremost, a message-handler.
+In development terms, though, a microservice is, and foremost, a message-handler.
 Requests (the message) are posted to a microservice.
 These requests are actioned by its internal logic, and a response (another message) is returned.

 That may sound a lot like any distributed application component.
 Microservices are unique, however, because of two requirements in particular: They must be able to be used asynchronously by multiple applications/components, and they must be able to horizontally scale in order to grow and shrink the number of instances of the microservice as message volumes change.
 The only way to achieve both these goals in design is to be very aware of something called state and something called threads.